StarcubeLabs/StarcubeLabs.github.io/_posts/2024-11-17-lowpoly-expression-switching.markdown

 ![Now things actually work!](/assets/img/facerig/FaceScrolling2.gif)

 Next up, we'll be configuring how to control this using Custom Attributes and allowing them to be keyed by the Action Editor!
+See that article [here!][drivers-rig]

+[drivers-rig]:/driver-texture-rig/